Eurogroup: History

 To begin with, the chair of the Eurogroup mirrored that of the rotating presidency of the Council of the European Union, except where the Council presidency was held by a non-eurozone country, in which case the chair was held by the next eurozone country that would hold the Council presidency.
 In 2004 the ministers decided to elect a president and in 2008, the group held a summit of heads of state and government, rather than Ministers of Finance, for the first time.
-This became known as the Euro summit and has held meetings irregularly during the financial crisis.
+This became known as the Euro summit and has held meetings irregularly during the 2008 financial crisis.

 Since the beginning of the monetary union, its role has grown in regards to the euro's economic governance.
 The fact the group meets just before the Ecofin council means it can pre-approve all Ecofin's decisions on eurozone affairs.
 In 2009 the Treaty of Lisbon formalised the group and its president.

 Organisation

 President

-The current President of the Eurogroup is Paschal Donohoe, the Minister for Finance of Ireland.
+The outgoing president of the Eurogroup is Paschal Donohoe, the former Minister for Finance of Ireland.

 In September 2004, the Eurogroup decided it should have a semi-permanent president who would be appointed for a term of two years.
-Finance Minister and then Prime Minister of Luxembourg Jean-Claude Juncker was appointed to be the first President of the Eurogroup, mandated from 1 January 2005 until 31 December 2006, and was re-appointed for a second term in September 2006.
+Finance Minister and then Prime Minister of Luxembourg Jean-Claude Juncker was appointed to be the first president of the Eurogroup, mandated from 1 January 2005 until 31 December 2006, and was re-appointed for a second term in September 2006.
 Under the Lisbon Treaty, this system was formalised and Juncker was confirmed for another term.
 The presidency has helped strengthen the group, since before Juncker's appointment the Eurogroup was only present at meetings in the European Parliament.
 Since the position of President of the Eurogroup was created, the president has attended the European Parliament Committee on Economic and Monetary Affairs every six months.

 After his reappointment as President of the Eurogroup in January 2010, Juncker emphasised the need to broaden the scope of the Eurogroup's business.
 In particular in terms of co-ordinating economic policies and representation.
 Juncker proposed creating a small secretariat consisting of four to five civil servants to prepare the group's meetings.
 However, although France and Spain support such plans, Germany fears that strengthening the group might undermine the independence of the European Central Bank.
-In June 2012, the Estonian Minister of Finance Jürgen Ligi was being considered as a possible successor for Juncker.
-In January 2013, Juncker however hinted that his likely successor would be Jeroen Dijsselbloem of the Netherlands, who was appointed second President of the Eurogroup on 21 January 2013.
+In June 2012, the Estonian minister of finance Jürgen Ligi was being considered as a possible successor for Juncker.
+In January 2013, Juncker however hinted that his likely successor would be Jeroen Dijsselbloem of the Netherlands, who was appointed second president of the Eurogroup on 21 January 2013.
 On 13 July 2015, Dijsselbloem was reelected.